-The PICC has endorsed the IDMS as the methodology to supports its infrastructure drive.
+The Presidential Infrastructure Coordinating Commission (PICC) has endorsed the IDMS as the methodology to supports its infrastructure drive.

 National Treasury and Provincial Treasury are currently coordinating and assisting with the implementation and institutionalisation of the IDMS for the Provincial Departments of Health, Education and Public Works initially.
-Provincial Treasury shall also provide support in institutionalisation of IDMS to all Provincial Departments in KwaZulu-Natal and support implementation of IDMS at eThekwini Municipality through the National Treasury's Municipal IDMS implementation pilot and then roll IDMS out to Local Government.
+Provincial Treasury will also provide support in the institutionalisation of IDMS to all Provincial Departments in KwaZulu-Natal and support the implementation of IDMS at eThekwini Municipality through the National Treasury's Municipal IDMS implementation pilot and then roll IDMS out to Local Government.